nrwl/nx/docs/shared/getting-started/intro.md

 # Intro to Nx

 Nx is a powerful open-source build system that provides tools and techniques for enhancing developer productivity, optimizing CI performance, and maintaining code quality.
-Learn more about [how Nx works](/getting-started/why-nx).
+Find out more about [why you should use Nx](/getting-started/why-nx).

+If instead you want to jump right into it, run the following command.
+It will guide you through the setup:

+{% tabs %}
+{% tab label="npm" %}

+{% terminal-command command="npx create-nx-workspace"  /%}

+{% /tab %}
+{% tab label="yarn" %}

+{% terminal-command command="npx create-nx-workspace --pm yarn"  /%}

+{% /tab %}
+{% tab label="pnpm" %}

+{% terminal-command command="npx create-nx-workspace --pm pnpm"  /%}

+{% /tab %}
+{% /tabs %}

 You can use Nx to quickly scaffold a new standalone project or even an entire monorepo.
 It can be incrementally adopted and will grow with your project as it scales.